weberlab-hhu/Helixer/README.md

 which base pairs in a genome belong to the UTR/CDS/Intron of genes.
 Train one model for a wide variety of genomes.

+## Web tool
+For light usage (inference on one to a few genomes), you may want to check out the Helixer web tool: https://plabipd.de/helixer_main.html and skip the installation overhead.

 ## Install
 ### GPU requirements
 For realistically sized datasets, a GPU will be necessary